anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 - Secure storage
 - Search capabilities

 As described in Sec.
-1 (Scope) of this document, it “… specifies a high-level service-oriented interface, as an application layer with a set of mandatory functions, to access secured services provided by, and executed in a More Trusted Domain.
-The transport layer is out of scope and left to the architecture implementation “.
-The standard provides extra security for sensitive functions down to individual Virtual Machines or Containers.
+1 (Scope) of the TS 103 45 document, it specifies "… a high-level service-oriented interface, as an application layer with a set of mandatory functions, to access secured services provided by, and executed in a More Trusted Domain.
+The transport layer is out of scope and left to the architecture implementation".
+The standard provides extra security features for sensitive functions down to individual Virtual Machines or Containers.
 As such, it is recommended that the relevant components of reference models, reference architecture, reference implementations and reference compliance take notice of this standard and ensure their compatibility, wherever possible.

 <a name="8.3"></a>